gerhard-boden/dimaip.github.io/_posts/2015-11-15-your-filename.md

 So having data in place, now is the time to collect it and render it to JSON, for our React app to consume it later.
 Neos has a dedicated configuration language for configuring content rendering called TypoScript, it takes a bit of time getting used to, but once you learn it you are guranteed to fall in love with it.
 Here is a typoscript file that defines our Json API: https://github.com/sfi-ru/EncultDistr/blob/master/Packages/Sites/Sfi.Encult/Resources/Private/TypoScript/Json.ts2#L129
 Basically we just map the properties of our model to related fields in our API, and render to JSON with `@process.1 = ${Json.stringify(value)}`.
-Explaining how TypoScript works is outside the scope of this article, but head to officila docs and you will find that it's actually not that hard to master: http://neos.readthedocs.org/en/stable/CreatingASite/TypoScript/InsideTypoScript.html
+Explaining how TypoScript works is outside the scope of this article, but head to official docs and you will find that it's actually not that hard to master: http://neos.readthedocs.org/en/stable/CreatingASite/TypoScript/InsideTypoScript.html

-Also take note, that for each API enpoint we define a custom caching rule, that tells in what circumstance to invalidate the cache.
+Also take note, that for each API endpoint we define a custom caching rule, that tells in what circumstance to invalidate the cache. `(NOTE: I'm not sure if this information is necessary, since someone who can't read TypoScript wouldn't understand the rest of the TS file neither :) )`

 All that's left is to point our React/Redux app to relevant API urls: https://github.com/sfi-ru/encultN/blob/master/app/redux/api.js#L12

 ### Updating content
 But fetching content is not all that we can achive with Neos, we can also define a classic MVC controller for handling actions that require data manipulation.
 In this case we needed an action to vote for a certain answer: https://github.com/sfi-ru/EncultDistr/blob/master/Packages/Sites/Sfi.Encult/Classes/Sfi/Encult/Controller/VoteController.php#L48

-Flow provides a support lot of powerful stuff like DDD, Doctrine ORM, DI, routing, configuratin and many more, so be sure you'll have some power when your API would need it.
+Flow provides a support lot of powerful stuff like DDD, Doctrine ORM, DI, routing, configuratin and many more, so be sure you'll have some power when your API would need it. `(NOTE: Maybe mention again that Flow is the underlying framework, since it's just one bullet point at the beginning)`

 ### Docker containerization
 At first I was reluctant to use two completely different stacks on the server (PHP and NodeJS).
 Instinctively I felt that it might turn into a hosting and deployment hell.